atom/atom/docs/build-instructions/windows.md

 These two error messages can usually be ignored.
 The solution to these errors is to re-run `script\build`, possibly several times.

+If you got some git clone errors during building (npm error 128), you are probably behind a firewall.
+Try building with a direct connection to the Internet.

 If your Visual Studio is in a non-standard location, and you get the error `You must have Visual Studio 2010 or 2012 installed`, you need to modify `apm\node_modules\atom-package-manager\lib\config.js` around line 90 and replace the variable with your Visual Studio directory plus Common7/IDE.

 Example:

     vs2010Path = "H:/VS2010/Common7/IDE"

+If you have an error with the 'runas' module of nodejs, be sure to use Python 2.7.x because it won't work with Python 3.4.x.